worthychukwuemeka/landing-page-structure/README.md

 - Use meaningful `id` attributes for sections to enable easy navigation.
 - Keep your HTML clean and semantic for better accessibility and SEO.

-Feel free to customize this structure based on your specific needs.
-Happy coding!
+In the coming week (Week 5), we'll be delving deeper into this and learning more about how to customize this structure based on our specific website's needs.
+Have a beautiful weekend everybody, and happy coding!